 With training and preparation, participants have been more engaged in PI Planning events after that first learning experience.
-Communication, say Weaver and Ramirez, has been critical to acceptance of the new way of working.
+Communication, says Weaver and Ramirez, has been critical to the acceptance of the new way of working.
 Especially in the early days, they had to communicate clearly and persistently to convince people to join in the effort and assuage fears about what this meant for their futures.

 “We really had to do a lot of selling on SAFe to get people comfortable,” Weaver said.
 “People were genuinely apprehensive about changing the way they have worked for so long, but as they have seen results, they have embraced it.”

 And over time, HQR has implemented other SAFe concepts such as Weighted Shortest Job First (WSJF).
 Well ahead of a PI, the primary stakeholder has time to weigh the value of work and prioritize—which takes some of the emotion out of the decision, Ramirez says.

 They are also in the process of adjusting budgets to fit more with shorter-term planning.
 Instead of years in advance, they began thinking in terms of three-month increments, in which Ramirez called a halfway step between the traditional approach and the ‘wild west’ of Scrum.

 After a bumpy beginning, CMS points to measurable progress:

 Budget shift to modernization versus maintenance – Instead of 100% of the budget going to maintain the existing HQR system, now only 40% is dedicated to it.
 A full 60% of the budget goes toward innovation for the system, helping the agency deliver on citizen expectations.